Scalable Synthesis of distributed LLM workloads through Symbolic Tensor Graphs: Validation

 \subsection{Methodology}

 Execution traces were collected from a system equipped with 128 NVIDIA H100 GPUs (SMX5) across 16 servers, each hosting 8 GPUs.
 The system was configured with NVIDIA NeMo 24.07, CUDA 12.5, and PyTorch 2.5.0.
 Additionally, each server was powered by dual Intel Sapphire Rapids CPUs (32-core, 2.8 GHz) and DDR5 DRAM.
-We modified the NVIDIA NeMo~\cite{nvidia_nemo} framework to integrate PyTorch’s profiling features and enable Chakra trace collection~\cite{chakra-schema} This setup employed CUDA Profiling Tools Interface (CUPTI)~\cite{nvidia_cupti} to capture kernel execution timelines and operator-level activity, offering detailed insights into computational and communication operations as well as device-memory usage.
-For validation, we focused on three aspects: (1) the peak device-memory usage, (2) computation operators and volume, (3) communication operators and volume
+We modified the NeMo framework to integrate PyTorch’s profiling features and enable Chakra trace collection.
+This setup employed CUDA Profiling Tools Interface (CUPTI)~\cite{nvidia_cupti} to capture kernel execution timelines and operator-level activity, offering detailed insights into computational and communication operations as well as device-memory usage.

+For validation, we focused on three aspects: (1) the peak device-memory usage, (2) computation operators and volume, (3) communication operators and volume.